 - Continuity - When replacing your windows, you want to maintain the original architectural plans of the home if possible.
 Unless you want to do something drastic, keep the windows the same type.

-- HOA - Sometimes the dreaded "Homeowner's Associations" require homeowners to keep their home the same as when they bought, so as to maintain the neighborhood aesthetics similar as originally planned.
+- HOA - Sometimes the dreaded "Homeowner's Associations" require homeowners to keep their home the same as when they bought, to maintain the neighborhood aesthetics similar as initially planned.

-- Egress - Sometimes, when a homeowner wants to change the design of their windows, they may want to change a casement window into a double hung.
+- Egress - Sometimes, when a homeowner wants to change the design of their windows, they may want to turn a casement window into a double hung.
 Maybe they got tired of replacing the frame hardware over the years and thought when they buy replacement windows they will switch that window to a double hung.
 Sounds harmless, unless it is in a bedroom and it should meet safety code for a fire escape.
-This is an example of egress and cannot be modified, even if you want that double hung.
+For example of egress and cannot be modified, even if you want that double hung.

-There are more reasons than this, of course, but this gives you a general idea what needs to be clear before choosing what window "types" are available.
-Choose wisely so that you are not forced to buy another window if you should choose the wrong type of your home.
+There are more reasons than this, of course, but this gives you a general idea before choosing what window "types" is suitable for your home.
+Choose window types wisely so that you are not forced to buy another window ever again.